developer-zebra/developer-zebra-site/src/datawedge/8-0/guide/utilities/ekb/index.md

 * Enterprise Keyboard must be set as the default IME in Android Settings on the device.
 * The Enterprise Keyboard layout definition file (`.encrypted`) is placed on the device in directory `/enterprise/device/settings/ekb/config`.

+> **Note:** Custom key layout configuration is not supported on TC21/TC26 devices.
+Support will be added in a future release.

 <img style="height:350px" src="generic-ekb-layout.png"/>
 _Figure 1.
 Enterprise Keyboard - standard (default) layout_
 <br>